dendronhq/dendron-site/vault/dendron.topic.frontmatter.md

 Dendron supports frontmatter.
 By default, we add the following keys to a new note created with Dendron:
 - id: a globally unique identifier for the note
-- title: your note title. used to label nodes in [[graph view | pro.dendron.topic.graph-view.md]]
+- title: your note title. used to label nodes in [[graph view | dendron.topic.graph-view]]
 - desc: optional description about your note. will show up in lookup results
 - updated: unix timestamp of when note was updated
 - created: unix timestamp of when note was created